Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 > Q: Is this a scam to get my API keys?
 >
-> A: No. There's nothing I can really take from you.
-You don't need a credit card to sign up for these websites.
-The most I could ever steal are your free credits.
-Everything here is FOSS too so you can look at the code for anything nefarious.
+> A: No. Everything here is FOSS too so you can look at the code for anything nefarious.

 ### How to Procure an OpenAI API Key